zowe/docs-site/docs/user-guide/api-mediation-change-password-via-catalog.md

-# Change expired password via API Catalog
+# Changing an expired password via API Catalog

 In case of expiration of a mainframe password, the API Catalog offers the possibility to set a new password.
 When your password expires, you are prompted with a form and a warning message: